 The more I think about the Nintendo Switch the more I think that Nintendo didn’t put enough thought into the dock & charging side of things as they should have!
 The Nintendo Switch does a great job in tabletop mode, It really is quite a lot of fun to play Mario Odyssey or a mini-split screen Mario Kart with a friend.

 A small design floor, however, is the location of the charging port.
 There is no way to get the USB-C cable into the console while in tabletop mode.
 This can be frustrating if you are playing for any longer period of time, effectively forcing you to stop playing or to switch to handheld mode.

 Fortunately, Nintendo eventually came up with a solution.
-This charging cable is adjustable and allows for the input of power while playing in tabletop mode.
-No more player 2 having to go elsewhere while you have to charge!
+The Charge & Play Stand, adjustable and allows for the input of power while playing in tabletop mode.
+No more running out of power while still, technically, in tabletop mode.
+This fixes the problem of running out of charge just a few hours into your tiny Mario Kart 8 tournament.